lorddoomicus/random-code/bash/README.md

 You'll find these and more in this folder.

+### Sync Crap
+This is a script that can be used to copy random stuff to a set of rotating back up volumes.
+I use it to back up archives, s3 backups, removable volumes from devices like my digital recorder and data on Linux computers.

 ### Arduino scripts
 These can be run on the command line, but are meant to be built into droppable apps using Platypus.
 These will also require the arduino-cli tools be installed.